HuanYin94/radar-to-lidar-place-recognition/README.md

 The `train_joint_radar_lidar.py` is used for training L2L, R2R and R2L jointly based on DiSCO implementation.

+The trained models are listed in the `trained_models` respectively.

 ### Inference
 Please use the files in `inference` folder.